SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 Connections
 ------------------
 Connections are connections to objects.
 It is possible to set up new connections or new objects.
-Add connections using the following xml statement
+Add connections using the following xml statement:

     .. code-block:: xml
       :linenos: